-You must be knowing that Windows Movie Maker (Windows Essentials 2012) has been retired by Microsoft and the download links have been taken offline officially though you can download Windows Essentials 2012 from some independent or third-party site like ours.
+You must be knowing that Windows Movie Maker (Windows Essentials 2012) has been retired by Microsoft and the download links have been taken offline officially though you can download Windows Essentials 2012 from some independent or third-party sites like ours.

-Merging Videos With Windows 10 Built-in Photos App
+Merging Videos With the Built-in Photos App

 Follow the steps below and you will be able to merge all your videos within no time.